zapboy216/Another-Next-BoilerPlate/README.md

 The command starts a local server with the production build.
 Then, you can now open http://localhost:3000 with your favorite browser to see the project.

-### Error Monitoring

-The project uses [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) to monitor errors.
-For development environment, you don't need to do anything: Next.js Boilerplate is already configured to use Sentry and Spotlight (Sentry for Development).
-All errors will be automatically sent to your local Spotlight instance.
-So, you can try the Sentry experience locally.

-For production environment, you need to create a Sentry account and create a new project.
-Then, in `next.config.mjs`, you need to update the `org` and `project` attribute in `withSentryConfig` function.
-You also need to add your Sentry DSN in `sentry.client.config.ts`, `sentry.edge.config.ts` and `sentry.server.config.ts`.

 ### Code coverage

-Next.js Boilerplate relies on [Codecov](https://about.codecov.io/codecov-free-trial/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) for code coverage reporting solution.
+Boilerplate relies on Codecov for code coverage reporting solution.
 To use Codecov, create a Codecov account and connect it to your GitHub account.
 On your Codecov dashboard, it should display a list of your repositories.
 Select the repository you want to enable Codecov for and copy the token.
 Then, in your GitHub Actions, you need to define the `CODECOV_TOKEN` environment variable and paste the token you copied.

 Be sure to create the `CODECOV_TOKEN` as a Github Actions secret, do not paste it directly into your source code.